Sunday, May 31, 2026

 In 1997, Mortal Kombat enters the 3D space and does away with the digitized sprites from the first three games with the entry of Mortal Kombat 4.
 The installment puts the series in a 3D arena space, introduces throwable objects and the use of weapons, marking it the first game of the series to ever take place in a 3D space.

-It does away with switching between fighting styles the 3D era trilogy has, but keeps the simple combos and have gimmicks of stage transitions on some stages and two finishers for each character.
+And as we move on to the 7th generation of gaming, Midway partnered up with Warner Bros. to develop Mortal Kombat vs. DC Universe.
+It does away with switching between fighting styles the 3D era trilogy has, but keeps the simple combos and have gimmicks of stage transitions on some stages, the rage system and two finishers for each character.
 While the 8th game of the series, it is not canon to Armageddon.
 The violence and the Fatalitles in it were toned down for all of the Mortal Kombat side and the DC villains with the exception of Shao Kahn and Darkseid, who don't have finishing moves.
 But not the DC heroes as they have Heroic Brutalities.
 It's due to the inclusion of DC Comics characters.
 That's why they wouldn't want fans to see Batman murdered.

 That would be the final game of the series to ever be published and released under the Midway umbrella.
 Then the series went on a hiatus for two years as Midway Games filed for Chapter 11 bankruptcy to pave the way for Warner Bros. to acquire all of Midway's assets, including Mortal Kombat and close out the Midway Games structure on July 10, 2009.